Zaicon/InfiniteChestsV2/README.md

 /chest refill <seconds> - Sets the interval in which chests refill items.
 /chest cancel - Cancels any of the above actions.
-/convchests [-r] - Converts any "real" chests to database chests (or reverse with `-r`)
+/convchests [-r] - Converts any "real" chests to database chests (or reverse with `-r`) /prunechests - Permanently removes empty chests from the world and database.
 ```

 ###Permisisons